Introductory Session (60 - 90 minutes)

 A jam-packed educational opportunity to learn more about specific topics related to older adults and caregivers.
 Experts will give presentations on dementia, caregiving, legal issues, transitions of care, advance care planning, mental health, and safety.
 This workshop will emphasize how to incorporate programs serving older adults and caregiver into the faith and religious community.
 Resources will be available to review and information on specific facilitator trainings will be highlighted.

 Target Audience: Faith and religious community leaders and congregants with a heart for serving older adults.
-Lunch and workshop materials included with workshop registration.
+Lunch and workshop materials provided included with registration.
+Contact Information: Text 423-402-0330 or e-mail [email protected]

 Workshop II: Let’s Get Serious (4 hours)